animator/learn-python/README.md

 Apart from built-in functions, the **Python Standard Library** also contains a wide range of built-in modules which are a group of functions organized based on functionality.

-Some of the commonly used modules are mentioned below:
+Some commonly used modules are:

 - `math` - Mathematical functions
 - `random` - Generate pseudo-random numbers
 - `statistics` - Statistical functions
+- `copy` - Create shallow and deep copy of objects

 **Accessing Modules**